phistep/omilia/README.md

 Open [http://localhost:4567](http://localhost:4567) in your favorite browser and you're ready to go!

+If you create a file named `motd.html` in *omilia*'s working directory, it will be displayed for logged in users.
+This can be used to announce downtimes or highlight new features.

 ## Powered by
 * [Twitter Bootstrap](http://getbootstrap.com/) (included, License: Apache v2.0)